Looking At AT&T's Recent Whale Trades - Benzinga

-Someone with a lot of money to spend has taken a bearish stance on AT&T T.
+Someone with a lot of money to spend has taken a bullish stance on AT&T T.

 And retail traders should know.